 - Daily churn: +510 claims

 VA data shows that original claims with eight or more disabilities listed rose 200% in the last decade.
-Ever wonder what kinds of unrated claims are in the July 2018 veterans disability benefits statistics report’s inventory category?
+Ever wonder what kinds of unrated claims are in this month’s inventory category?

 July 2018 Veterans Disability Benefits Statistics: Claims Inventory Breakdown by Type